Does Finasteride Work for Hair Loss?

 What is Finasteride?

-Finasteride is taken in tablet form every day.
+Finasteride is taken orally in tablet form every day.
 It should not be taken or even handled by women, especially pregnant women, as it can harm the foetus.

-How does Finasteride work?
+How Does Finasteride Work?

 Finasteride works by blocking the enzyme 5α-Reductase, which converts testosterone to dihydrotestosterone (DHT).
 DHT is the hormone which is responsible for causing hair loss in males.
-This is because it causes hair follicles to shrink to a point where they are unable to grow hair.
-As finasteride blocks the enzyme 5α-Reductase, less DHT is produced.
-This allows hair to regrow from the follicles that were previously affected as a result of DHT, as well as preventing further hair loss.
+As you can see from the picture below, male pattern baldness is caused by excess DHT, which causes hair follicles to shrink to a point where they are unable to grow hair.
+As finasteride reduces the amount of DHT produced, it allows hair to regrow from the follicles that were previously affected, as well as preventing further hair loss.

-How to take Finasteride
+How To Take Finasteride

 You should not crush or break finasteride and you should swallow the tablet whole with water.
-This is because finasteride can be absorbed through the skin and can potentially cause birth defects if a pregnant woman comes into contact with it.
+This is because it can be absorbed through the skin and can potentially cause birth defects if a pregnant woman comes into contact with it.

 You can take finasteride on an empty stomach, or after a meal.
-There is no best time to take finasteride, but you should try to take it at the same time each day to help you get into a routine.
+There is no best time to take the medication, but you should try to take it at the same time each day to help you get into a routine.
 This reduces the chances of forgetting to take a dose.

 Tip: You can set a reminder on your phone to help you remember to take your tablets.
 Alternatively, you can leave your tablets by your toothbrush to remind yourself that you need to take a tablet.

 Finasteride starts to work on the scalp straight away, but it takes at least 3 months before you will see any noticeable effects.
 Initially, some men will find that their hair is falling out at a faster rate.
-This is a positive sign that finasteride is working, as the older hairs are making way for newer and stronger strands of hair.
-After 6 months, most men will find that their hair is growing back thicker and stronger, and less hair is falling out.
-It is important to take finasteride continuously, as breaks in your treatment can have a negative impact on the effectiveness of the drug.
-You should measure the response of finasteride after one year of consistent use.
-Most men will find that finasteride has helped in growing new hair, or been successful in preventing further hair loss.
-If you have not seen any benefits after 12 months of using finasteride, you should discontinue treatment.
+This is referred to as "finasteride shedding" and is a positive sign that the treatment is working, as the older hairs are making way for newer and stronger strands of hair.

 A clinical trial carried out over a five-year period on over 1,800 men, has proven that taking finasteride 1mg once a day, slowed and reversed balding in more than 90% of men.